Are Forehead Thermometers Accurate

 To obtain the most accurate results from forehead thermometers, users must follow proper techniques and guidelines.

 First, ensure the forehead is clean and dry.
-Wipe away sweat, oils, or dirt that might interfere with the sensor’s detection of infrared heat.
+Wipe away sweat, oils, or dirt that might interfere with the sensor’s infrared heat detection.

 Second, take measurements in a stable environment away from direct sunlight, drafts, or heat sources.
 This prevents fluctuations caused by external temperature changes.